NirajAmin/ray-tracer/README.md

 YES - Anti-aliasing
 YES - Ray/sphere intersections
 NO - Ray/triangle intersections
-NO - The ability to load textures (file format(s) of your choice; may use third-party libraries)
+YES - The ability to load textures (file format(s) of your choice; may use third-party libraries)
 NO - Textured spheres and triangles
 NO - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
 YES - A spatial subdivision acceleration structure of your choice